 What we don’t: Tall profile and doesn’t lock to crossbars.

 Widely known for their selection of premium bike racks, Küat recently dropped into the snow sports world with the Grip (below) and Switch here.
-It’s odd to see a ski rack article topped by a name other than Yakima or Thule, but we’re whole-hearted fans of the Switch for a number of reasons.
+It’s odd to see a ski rack article topped by a name other than Yakima or Thule, but we’re wholehearted fans of the Switch for a number of reasons.
 For just $249, the Switch is simple yet sleek, with high-end materials that offer a far better user experience than popular models like the Thule SnowPack ($330) or Yakima FatCat ($379).
 Installation was painless and took us a grand total of 12 minutes from start to finish (we didn’t even open the instruction manual), and the rack is a breeze to operate with large, glove-friendly handles and sturdy yet smooth-operating locks.
 And unlike any other model here, the Switch rotates to lie flat when not in use, which both looks great and is a saving grace for aerodynamics and wind noise.

-The Switch 6’s tall, folding profile is one of its most defining features, and both a blessing and a curse.
+The Switch 6’s tall, folding profile is one of its most defining features and both a blessing and a curse.
 It sits much higher off the crossbars than most racks (the sleek Grip below measures 4½ in. from mounts to top, while the Switch is 6 in.), giving it a rather ungainly appearance.
 However, we haven’t experienced any extra road noise as a result, and the extra height is great news for snowboarders or vehicles with low crossbars (there’s more than ample clearance between the Küat and our rooftop to accommodate an upside-down board).
 In addition, the ability to fold down the Switch when not in use is a massive benefit—when collapsed, it has a sleeker profile than any rack here.
 We do wish that Küat had designed the Switch to lock to the crossbars—you just need an Allen wrench to remove it, making it a bit vulnerable to theft.
-But gripes aside, the Switch 6 (which also comes in a four-ski version) is a true value standout, making it our favorite overall design of the year.
+But gripes aside, the Switch 6 (which also comes in a four-ski version) is a truly standout value, making it our favorite overall design of the year.

 See the Küat Switch 6 See the Küat Switch 4